the plan for the future

 Why would you lend money interest-free to someone you do not trust?
 This is perhaps a not-so-well understood feature of interest-free money.
 Ending usury is all about trust in debtors, currencies, governments and financial institutions.
 You wouldn't lend money to a person, a government or a financial institution you don't trust unless you are compensated for the risk of default in the form of interest.

 And if you don't trust the currency you want interest to compensate for currency risk too.
 For that reason interest rates range from 40% in Venezuela to -0.75% in Switzerland.
-And interest rates in Switzerland could have been even lower if it wasn't for the existence of cash.
-Lower interest rates would cause a flight into cash so the Swiss central banks manipulates its currency by buying up foreign currencies, stocks and bonds.
+And interest rates in Switzerland would have been even lower if it wasn't for the existence of cash.
+Lower interest rates may cause a flight into cash so the Swiss central bank instead manipulates its currency to keep it from rising by buying up foreign currencies, stocks and bonds.

-The integrity of money is undermined.
+Interest undermines the integrity of money.
 Banks lend money at interest and governments run deficits.
 But it is the accumulation of capital and most notably the lending at interest that can make government deficits appear necessary.
 Nowadays most money is debt.
 Money is loaned into existence and must be repaid with interest.
-But if the interest rate is 5% and there is € 100 in existence then € 105 must be returned.
+If the interest rate is 5% and there is € 100 in existence then € 105 must be returned.
 But where does the extra € 5 come from?

 Here are the options:

 All these things happen and often together.
-If borrowers default this can easily escalate into an economic depression.
+If too many borrowers default in a short time this can escalate into a financial crisis, and subsequently an economic depression.
 Financial institutions may have to cut back their lending because their capital isn't sufficient so the creation of new debt to pay for the interest comes to a halt.
 Interest was a major cause of the Great Depression.
 Interest is an important reason why the capitalist economy is inherently unstable.

 In the 1930s this wasn't recognised.
 Instead the leading economists of that time tried to find ways around it.
 John Maynard Keynes proposed a more active role of the government.
 This marked the beginning of fiscal policies or a shift towards a dependence on government deficits to keep the scheme of interest going.
 At the same time the economist Irving Fisher laid the foundations for central bank interventions or monetary policies with a similar aim.